glennklockwood/limelead-quartz-content/Government's role in AI.md

 - High precision arithmetic (FP64)
 - Fortran

+There are also elements of AI in which the government has unique interest:

+- Trustworthiness, safety, and security
+- AI for science

 ## How can government do better?

 How can the government move forward?

-1. **Give up**: Build staffing plans that assume constant turnover like the postdoc programs associated with [[doe]]'s big HPC procurements (NESAP, CAAR, and ESP) as people graduate from government to industry.
+1. **Give up**: Build staffing plans that assume constant turnover like the postdoc programs associated with [[DOE]]'s big HPC procurements (NESAP, CAAR, and ESP) as people graduate from government to industry.
 2. **Lean *hard* into the right incentives**: Sabbaticals, joint appointments, and other ways to raise the ceiling.
 Work-life balance is a bad motivator; highly motivated people are going to work way too much regardless of where they work, and many big tech companies still offer work-life balance.

 [Mobilizing Tech Talent: Hiring Technologists to Power Better Government](https://ourpublicservice.org/wp-content/uploads/2018/09/Mobilizing_Tech_Talent-2018.09.26.pdf) has a “Seven Strategies to Strengthen the Federal Government’s Technical Workforce” which is quite good at its surface: